vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+situation and you're relying on a big player to step up he's now at that level for us

+> Q: What factors went into the decision
+> to go with 7 D as opposed to 8 D
+>
+> A: oh
-situation and you're relying on a big player to step up he's now at that level for us go with 7B as opposed oh well Lots I I think the way you look at it if you're in R12 or our starting six which we would project upstairs regardless of your situation in the CBA way realize you're we're making a spot right now you have the ability to carry uh three extra players whether it's two
-Fords or a d then we we have to look a little bit at the waivers and and understand that we want to protect some of the assets and the players and
+well Lots I I think the way you look at it if you're in our 12 or our starting six which we would project upstairs regardless of your situation in the CBA way realize you're we're making a spot right now you have the ability to carry uh three extra players whether it's two forwards or a d then we we have to look a little bit at the waivers and and understand that we want to protect some of the assets and the players and